 Downtown Tromsø - Eidskjosen - Kattfjorden - Sommarøy - Straumsbukta - downtown Tromsø

 The next day, head towards Tromsø again but this time on the south side of Kvaløya.
-The first village you will come to is Brensholmen. here you can catch ferry over to Botnhamn on Senja.
-Brensholmen has also the grocery store.
-Road continues in the gently flat and little hilly terrain, mostly along the waterfront, past the villages Buvik, Greipstad and Bakkejord.
+The first village you will come to is Brensholmen.
+Here you can catch the ferry over to Botnhamn on Senja.
+Brensholmen also has a grocery store.
+The road continues in the gently flat and little hilly terrain, mostly along the waterfront, past the villages Buvik, Greipstad and Bakkejord.
 The next bigger village on your way is Straumsbukta.
 A warm and sunny agricultural village.
 Do not miss the outdoor museum on your right-hand side at the end of the village!
 A few cabins and boat houses with grass on the roofs create a picturesque landscape worth a stop.

 A few miles past Straumsbukta you arrive at Hella and Rystraumen maelstrom - an outdoor area with tables, benches and toilets.
 Ryastraumen is also known for its fine fishing on the rocks down to the sea.
 Just past Hella is also a rock carving that is now opened to the public.
 You turn left about 1 km after Hella.

 Cycling further you reach Tisnes.
 Take a small detour to the right to enjoy good views of Tromsø Island and the mainland.
 If you are lucky, you may get a chance to see a moose!
 Tisnes is known as an area which is popular for moose observation.
 Back on the main road if you continue a few more kilometres you will reach Tromsø Villmarkssenter.
 It is Norway's largest dog kennel.
 Their huskies work during dog sledding tours in the winter.
 During the summer months, they run a cafe and you can spend some time with huskies or play with the puppies before you get to Håkøybotn with Håkøya.